 What to know about insurance for your second home

 Most second homes are used as vacation homes or used only on occasion.
-Since the house might sit empty for long periods of time, the risk of damage from fire, plumbing problems or burglaries greatly increases.
+Because the house might sit empty for long periods of time, the risk of damage from fire, plumbing problems or burglaries greatly increases.
 If you’re not around when a fire starts or a pipe bursts, imagine how far the damage can spread.
 You may not realize anything is wrong until hours, days or weeks later.
-A professional caretaker can help keep an eye on your property, tend to the grounds, accept deliveries and maintain vehicles and amenities, such as pools or spas, when you aren’t there.
+A professional caretaker can help keep an eye on your property, tend to the grounds, accept deliveries, and maintain vehicles and amenities such as pools or spas when you aren’t there.
 This can help deter burglars and reduce damage due to delayed maintenance or wear and tear.
 Central fire and burglar alarms, as well as water loss mitigation devices, can help prevent property damage and may lower your insurance premium.

 How you may be at risk

 A second home is a wonderful luxury.
 As with any property, it’s important that your investment is properly protected with the right insurance.
-Contact your agent to ensure you have proper insurance to cover all of your possessions while they are in use or stored at your second home.
+Contact your agent to ensure that you have proper insurance to cover all of your possessions while they are in use or stored at your second home.

-How Nationwide Private Client responds
+How Nationwide® Private Client responds

 - Unlimited replacement cost coverage3

 - Loss of use2

-- Up to 100% of dwelling value for building ordinance and law upgrades.
+- Up to 100% of dwelling value for building ordinance and law upgrades

-- Personal property special limits of liability.
+- Personal property special limits of liability

-- Watercraft liability and physical damage available through a separate endorsement.
+- Watercraft liability and physical damage available through a separate endorsement

-- Sewer backup included at full dwelling value.
+- Sewer backup included at full dwelling value

-- Personal excess liability coverage.
+- Personal excess liability coverage

 Why Nationwide Private Client